-[Update] Staff have prepared a survey to gather feedback from residents on the unpaved streets in Town.
+[Update] Staff sent out a mailed survey to gather feedback from residents on the unpaved streets in Town.
 Once sufficient feedback has been received to identify a preferred speed limit, Town Code amendments to change the speed limit (by individual streets) will be brought back to Council for consideration at a later date.
 The unpaved streets in Town, that will be surveyed for local input include: